 You have the right to request that we further restrict the way we use and disclose your health information to treat your condition, collect payment for that treatment or run our business operations.
 You may also request that we limit how we disclose information about you to family or friends involved in your care.
 For example, you could request that we not disclose information about a surgery you had.
 You will be given the opportunity to request a restriction upon registration.
-You may also contact the Patient Relations Department (SUNY Downstate Medical Center University Hospital of Brooklyn: 718-270-1111; SUNY Downstate Medical Center at LICH: 718-780-1919) who will provide you with an appropriate request form.
+You may also contact the Patient Relations Department at 718-270-1111 who will provide you with an appropriate request form.
 On the request form, you must include (1) what information you want to limit; (2) whether you want to limit how we use the information, how we share it with others, or both; and (3) to whom you want the limits to apply.